bmamlin/docker-ipython-oracle/README.md

 `docker rmi ID`.
 Note that you only need to type the first few characters in an ID for docker to unambiguously recognize it.

-Step Five: Start your docker container
+Step Four: Start your docker container
 --------------------------------------
 Type this command:

-    docker run -d -p 80:8080 --name ipython ipython
+    docker run -d -p 80:8080 -p 8022:22 --name ipython ipython

 The `-d` tells docker to run as a background daemon, so you return immediately to the command line.
-The `-p 80:8080` tells docker to map port 8080 (exposed by the image, see Dockerfile) as port 80 on the host.  `--name ipython` gives the container a convenient name.
-And the `ipython` at the end refers the image you built in Step Four.
+The `-p 80:8080` tells docker to map port 8080 (exposed by the image, see Dockerfile) as port 80 on the host.  '-p8022:22' tells docker to map port 22 (for ssh access) as port 8022 on the host.  `--name ipython` gives the container a convenient name.
+And the `ipython` at the end refers the image you built in Step Three.

 Step Six: Profit
 ----------------